Archly Finance Tokenomics

 Whitelisting

-While Archly supports permissionless liquidity pool and gauge creation, these can only include whitelisted tokens.
-The protocol will launch with an extensive list of pre-whitelisted tokens.
+While Archly DEX and Rainbow Road supports permissionless liquidity pool, gauge creation, and token transfers these can only include whitelisted tokens.

 Partners can pay the whitelisting fee in order to whitelist their projects token on Archly.
 The Arc paid for whitelisting is burned.